Techgethr/audioanalyzer/README.md

 - [To Do](#to-do)
 - [Spanish Version](#spanish-version)

+## Demo

+Check how works in this [YouTube](https://youtu.be/ySX8JlW-0g8) video.

 # Description

-Node.js app for analyzing conversation audio for various campaigns (such as support, sales, etc.) and verifying whether it meets defined requirements, such as script tracking (checklist), comments or phrases that should not be used, tone, audio quality, and more, using analytics and AI services.
+App for analyzing conversation audio for various campaigns (such as support, sales, etc.) and verifying whether it meets defined requirements, such as script tracking (checklist), comments or phrases that should not be used, tone, audio quality, and more, using analytics and AI services.

 ## Features
 - Support for multiple campaigns, each with its own checklist and audios.